BenjaminTornberg/Ray-Tracing-in-Rust/README.md

 #### _A Mediocre Raytracer_

-A ray tracer made entirely in rust, based off of the book Ray Tracing in One Weekend with some add ons and 'improvements'.
+A ray tracer made entirely in rust, based off of the book Ray Tracing in One Weekend with some add ons and improvements.

-- Render scenes and object... eventually
+- Render scenes and object
-- See beautiful renders... at the cost of your computer
+- See beautiful renders
-- ✨Math✨

 ## Features